13588112254/littlefs/DESIGN.md

-## The design of the little filesystem
+## The design of littlefs

-A little fail-safe filesystem designed for embedded systems.
+A little fail-safe filesystem designed for microcontrollers.

 ```
    | | |     .---._____